 Storage: 32GB, 128GB

 Front camera: 1.2MP

 Thinness for its own sake can be an error - there is a point of diminishing returns where only marginal improvements can be achieved, at the cost of structural integrity, battery life and overall performance - but Apple hasn't reached that point yet.

 The iPad Air 2 feels like a very solid tablet that can be held easily for hours without it getting uncomfortable.
-The iPad Air was hardly a big tablet, and the Samsung Galaxy Tab S matches the iPad Air 2 in weight, if not thickness.
+The iPad Air 2 is hardly a big tablet, but the Samsung Galaxy Tab S2 is both smaller and lighter with the same size display.

 Where the Apple device wins though is the overall packaging.
 Samsung's option is good, but clearly an assemblage of distinct parts.
 The plastic back, the larger-bezelled screen and the rim are all competing parts, where the iPad Air 2 is a complete package, smooth and easy to hold in one hand.

 I was almost loath to put it in a case - it needs to be protected if you're going to be running it around town, as that back and chamfered edges will scuff up eventually - but if you're going to be a sofa-warrior with your new tablet, the Smart Cover will do just fine and won't obscure the impressive design.

 The sad thing here is the loss of the silencing switch, which has departed due to size restrictions.